 Why We Cycle | Girls & Women

-Despite a significant gender divide, we want to show you that there are many incredible girls and women cycling in Derby.
+Despite a significant gender divide, we wanted to show you that there are many incredible girls and women cycling in Derby.
 From beginners to pros, girls to grandmothers and jumpers to lycra we’ve been chatting all things cycling with 20 girls and women for IWD 2020.

 Find out more about their cycling experiences.

-Inspiration, advice & support for girls and women who want to cycle
+Inspiration, advice and support for girls & women who want to cycle

 The cycling world may still be male dominated but there are some excellent female specific resources out there to help you not only get on your bike, but stay on it.
 We also have a section full of general links too.

-Lucy is the Local Project Manager for Love to Ride in Derby and came up with this idea after the male dominated Cycle September statistics and lack of female engagement with DCG.
-She oversees the campaign with a specific focus on the ‘why we cycle’ profiles.
+Lucy is the Local Project Manager for Love to Ride in Derby and co-founder of WiLD.
+She came up with this idea after the male dominated Cycle September statistics and lack of female engagement with DCG.
+She oversaw and managed the campaign.